Home » Trips » What is Best Vacation to Iceland in August

 Benefits of Excellent Weather

 August is the warmest month in Iceland, which means warm weather for all the fantastic outdoor activities you have on your list.
-The often unpredictable Icelandic weather tends to be at its friendliest, making what is best vacation to Iceland in August an obvious choice.
+The often unpredictable Icelandic weather tends to be at its friendliest, making the best vacation to Iceland in August an obvious choice.

-- Pleasant Temperatures: No need for extreme winter gear.
+• Pleasant Temperatures: You don’t need extreme winter gear.
 Layer up with thermal underwear and a waterproof jacket, and you’re all set for any slight dips in temperature.

-- Outdoor Comfort: Extended daylight and mild temperatures mean that hiking up glaciers, walking along the black sand beaches, or even taking a dip in geothermal pools are comfortable and enjoyable.
+• Outdoor Comfort: Extended daylight and mild temperatures make hiking up glaciers, walking along black sand beaches, or even taking a dip in geothermal pools comfortable and enjoyable.

 Access to Outdoor Activities

 Whether it’s glacier tours, strapping on hiking boots for some highland trekking, or puffin spotting, August provides access to an extensive range of activities.
-One of the key factors in what is best vacation to Iceland in August is the plethora of outdoor adventures that are at your fingertips.
+One of the key factors in the best vacation to Iceland in August is the plethora of outdoor adventures at your fingertips.

-- Highland Roads Open: August is a time when most of the highland roads are accessible, perfect for a road trip that includes jaw-dropping sights like the East Glacial River Canyons and off-the-beaten-path locations in the interior.
+• Highland Roads Open: August is when most of the highland roads are accessible, perfect for a road trip that includes jaw-dropping sights like the East Glacial River Canyons and off-the-beaten-path locations in the interior.

-- Whale Watching and Puffin Spotting: August offers unique opportunities to see humpback whales, minke whales, and even blue whales up close, without battling freezing temperatures.
+• Whale Watching and Puffin Spotting: August offers unique opportunities to see humpback, minke, and even blue whales up close without battling freezing temperatures.

 Key Attractions and Activities in August